GbolahanAlaba/weather_app/README.md

-# **Django Rest Framework App**
+# **Simple Weather API**

 ## **Overview**

-This project is a Django-based application utilizing Django Rest Framework (DRF) to provide a robust API for various functionalities.
-This README file will guide you through the setup process.
+This project is a Django-based application utilizing Django Rest Framework (DRF) to create a basic weather API that interacts with a SQL database to store and retrieve weather data.
+The API allows users to add new weather data and retrieve weather data for a specific city.

 ## **Prerequisites**